SoftwareAG/c8y-docs/content/edge/configuration-bundle/configuring-remote-connectivity.md

 Once the device is connected, the device status changes to **Pending acceptance**.
 8. Click **Accept** to confirm the connection.
 The status of the device changes to **Accepted**.

-### Accessing the Edge device from the Cumulocity IoT tenant
+### Accessing the Edge appliance from the Cumulocity IoT tenant

 The Cumulocity IoT Cloud Remote Access microservice allows you to remotely access the Edge VM through a web browser.
-The remote Edge VM is represented as a device in the Device Management application of Cumulocity IoT.
+The remote Edge appliance is represented as a device in the Device Management application of Cumulocity IoT.

 #### Prerequisites